mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 “I don’t know.
 Just talk like you’re friends.
 Ask him what he’s up to, and if you want to be more direct, ask if he still wants to be friends.
 If that’s what you both want, it’ll happen naturally.”

 Initially, I didn’t think I’d call Jonah, but it probably made more sense to give it a try since he was so bad at responding over text.
 Plus, I felt like I needed some time and space to recover from feeling so sad.
-I still did, though I was in a better spot than I was the first couple weeks.
+I still felt sad, though I was in a better spot than I was the first couple weeks.
 I didn’t see Jonah initiating things either, so the next morning, I gave him a call.

 I was so nervous.
 It had been about a month since he and I had talked to each other.
 He didn’t pick up, so I left a voice message to call me when he’d be available.

 I waited for an hour, two hours, four hours—just nervously anticipating a call from him.
 I didn’t hear anything from him, so I felt like I got my answer.

-Then at night, he texted me asking if I had called about taking graduation photos.
+Then that night, he texted me asking if I had called about taking graduation photos.
 I gave him a call.
 He didn’t pick up, but a few seconds later, he called back.

 “Hey, how’s it going?”
 I greeted.